sarobinson2011/ethernaut-brownie/README.md

         In  order to beat the challenge I first attempted a smart contract attack solution, but soon realised I could do it with Python (Brownie) alone.

-        See 22-simulate_dex.py and 22-deploy_attack for details.
+        See 22-simulate_dex.py (where I first simulate the Dex behaviour) and 22-deploy_attack for solution plus audit notes.

         Here's the Ethernaut 'level complete' spiel: